 The weather in March is quite nice — especially if you are coming from chilly, winter climates from North America.
 Daytime high temperatures generally average in the upper 70s to lower 80s F. You might want to bring a light sweater or jacket to wear in the evenings with an average low in the upper 60s F. (Use this link to convert temperatures to Celsius.)

-Typically, March isn’t Hawaii’s rainiest month.
+March isn’t Hawaii’s rainiest month.
+December gets that designation.
 March rainfall levels tend to be on the medium-high side of the annual rainfall scale.
 While temperatures are fairly consistent in the resort areas of the Hawaiian Islands, rainfall varies quite a bit between islands and between the leeward and windward sides of each island.